-The primary mission of the CED program is to develop counseling professionals who possess the skills and knowledge necessary to be highly competent and committed professionals in their specialty area.
-To accomplish this, the programs focus on the development of competencies to address biopsychosocial and environmental barriers to educational achievement and development.
-Students also engage in challenging educational experiences focused on enhancing their skills and knowledge with an emphasis on culturally-informed and holistic practice.
+The primary mission of the CED programs (CED, CMHC, SC, CRC) is to develop counseling professionals who possess the skills and knowledge necessary to be highly competent and committed professionals in their specialty area.
+The program's focus is on the development of competencies addressing biopsychosocial, environmental, educational, and systemic barriers to mental health and wellness.

+Students engage in challenging educational and counseling practice experiences focused on enhancing their skills and knowledge with an emphasis on culturally sustaining practice.
 Further, the department seeks to foster an egalitarian culture in which individual creativity, ethical behavior, professional identity, and scholarship are reinforced and nurtured across all programs.
-A central foundation of the CED mission is the preparation of counselors and counselor educators to work in an increasingly diverse society.
+A central foundation of this mission is the preparation of counselors and counselor educators to work in an increasingly diverse society.
 The program's understanding of diversity encompasses culture, sexual and gender identity, race, ethnicity, socioeconomic status, ability, and other aspects of individual identity.
-The program believes that meeting this goal requires that students and faculty engage in the application of advocacy and social justice principles.
+The program believes that meeting these goals requires that students and faculty engage in advocacy, equity, inclusion, and culturally sustaining practices.